mattbeckley/PDALIntro/IntrotoPDAL_part2.md

 # Reprojection <a name ="reprojection"></a>
 - Use the [reprojection filter](https://pdal.io/en/2.4.3/stages/filters.reprojection.html#filters-reprojection) to reproject datasets.
 The [translate](https://pdal.io/en/2.5.3/apps/translate.html) command can be used for simple conversion of files based on their file extensions.
-It can also be used for constructing pipelines directly from the command-line:
+It can also be used for constructing pipelines directly from the command-line.
+This is useful for quick one-liner-type commands.

+- quickly reproject a file into geographic coordinates without using a pipeline:

 ```
 pdal translate ./data/FoxIsland.laz ./data/FoxIsland_4326.laz filters.reprojection --filters.reprojection.out_srs="EPSG:4326"